imgag/ngs-bits/doc/tools/BedAdd.md

 ### BedAdd tool help
-	BedAdd (0.1-420-g3536bb0)
+	BedAdd (2018_04)

-	Adds the regions in two BED files.
+	Merges regions from several BED files.

 	Mandatory parameters:
-	  -in2 <file>  Second input BED file.
+	  -in <filelist> Input BED files.

 	Optional parameters:
-	  -in <file>   Input BED file.
-If unset, reads from STDIN.
-	               Default value: ''
 	  -out <file>    Output BED file.
 If unset, writes to STDOUT.
 	                 Default value: ''

 	Special parameters:
 	  --help         Shows this help and exits.
 	  --version      Prints version and exits.
 	  --changelog    Prints changeloge and exits.
 	  --tdx          Writes a Tool Definition Xml file.
 The file name is the application name with the suffix '.tdx'.

 ### BedAdd changelog
-	BedAdd 0.1-420-g3536bb0
+	BedAdd 2018_04

+	2018-04-03 Removed 'in2' argument and made 'in' a file list.
 [back to ngs-bits](https://github.com/imgag/ngs-bits)